1949 UK & Ireland Greyhound Racing Year: Summary

 The annual totalisator turnover was a healthy £85,643,207, which although the fifth highest ever recorded was also the third consecutive drop since 1946.

-Another concern was the fact that there were 207 tracks operating which was 63 less than during 1934.
+Another concern was that there were 207 tracks operating which was 63 less than during 1934.
 The industry put the blame squarely on government legislation that continued to squeeze operating profits.
 The government however were under pressure from organisations such as the Committee of Churches and ordered a public session.
 They presented evidence to the Royal Commission of Betting Lotteries and Gaming attacking all forms of betting with greyhound racing being singled out in particular, with mention of all under 18s being banned from tracks and the deduction from the totalisator to be brought down from its current percentage with no gain for promoters through the operations of the bookmakers.
 The session resulted in a full blown disagreement.

 Narrogar Ann became only the second bitch to win the English Greyhound Derby which was also the second success in three years for the British breeders.